scottgal/mostlylucid.dse/code_evolver/docs/BUGCATCHER.md

 # BugCatcher - Global Exception Monitoring

-BugCatcher is a global exception monitoring tool for Code Evolver that automatically tracks and logs all exceptions across workflows, providing centralized observability via Grafana Loki.
+BugCatcher is a global exception monitoring tool for mostlylucid DiSE that automatically tracks and logs all exceptions across workflows, providing centralized observability via Grafana Loki.

 ## Table of Contents